 It is no secret that Egyptian cuisine is a hot favourite of food lovers all over the world.
 People residing in almost all countries prefer to savour Egyptian foods.
-You can find the fantastic Egyptian taste in many restaurants in Worcestershire as well London and Birmingham.
-The serve innovative taste, wide variety of foods, royal dishes etc are some of the highlights of Egyptian food items.
+You can find the fantastic Egyptian taste in many restaurants in Worcestershire as well London and Birmingham, and you may find that many restaurants that serve Egyption food feature fantastic decoration, carefully placed decorative lighting and comfortable furniture.
+The serve innovative taste, wide variety of foods, royal dishes etc are some of the best bits of Egyptian food items.
 Egyptian delicacies include vegetarian foods as well as non-veg foods.
 This is why most of the people are interested in knowing more about Egyptian food items.

 Five important facts about Egyptian foods